Yukitoshi12345/Australia-Road-Fatality/README.md

 <b> Q1: What is the general trend for fatal crashes in Australia over the past 35 years? </b>

+Scope: Fatal crashes, 1989–2023 (2024 excluded).

 ![](images/road_fatalities_trend.png)

 The graph shows the trend of total fatal crashes in Australia from 1989 to 2023 (excluding 2024).
 The analysis also includes a smoothed 3‑year moving average and a log‑linear fitted trend, which both reinforce the clear long‑run decline.

+Headline metrics:

+- Relative decline (1989→2023): ~55.1%
+- CAGR (annualised): ~−2.33% per year
+- Log‑linear trend slope and p‑value are printed in the notebook output (Q1 cell) alongside the chart.

 Below is a detailed summary and analysis based on the visualisation:

 1. Significant Decrease in Fatal Crashes Over Time: